eduardoagarcia/shef/README.md

 ## Why Shef vs. Bash Scripts?

-While many of Shef's capabilities could be implemented with bash scripts, Shef provides a structured approach that eliminates the tediousness of advanced shell scripting.
-It offers interactive user prompts, conditional logic, and command piping through a simple YAML interface—no need to wrestle with bash syntax, error handling, or input validation.
+While many of Shef's capabilities can be implemented with bash scripts, Shef provides a structured approach that eliminates the tediousness of advanced shell scripting.
+Shef offers interactive user prompts, conditional logic, and command piping through a simple YAML interface—no need to wrestle with bash syntax, error handling, or input validation.

-Shef gives you the best of both worlds: the power of advanced shell commands without the scripting headaches.
+Shef gives you the best of both worlds: the power of bash scripts with advanced features in a simple YAML format.

 ## Installation